javrasya/django-river/docs/guide/developer/basic.rst

 ^^^^^^^^^^^^
 These are transition between your states. **There must be only one initial state** which is in a transition as destionation state but no source state to make `django-river` find it on object creation.

-Approvement Meta:
+Proceeding Meta:
 ^^^^^^^^^^^^^^^^^
-These are approvement meta of transitions that describes which user permission or user group will be allowed to approve the transition.
-These are kind of template for approvements will be created for each object.
+These are proceeding meta of transitions that describes which user permission or user group will be allowed to proceed the transition.
+These are kind of template for proceedings will be created for each object.
 An order can also be given here for the transition.
-This means, If you want to order approvement for a transition, you can define it.
-Assume **s1** and **s2** are our states and there is a transition defined between them and we have two approvement meta on this transition.
+This means, If you want to order proceeding for a transition, you can define it.
+Assume **s1** and **s2** are our states and there is a transition defined between them and we have two proceeding meta on this transition.
 They shall be for**permission1** and **permission2**.
-If you want object is on approval first **permission1** and after it is approved by permission1, then it is on approval the second permission which is **permission2**, you can do it with `djang-river` by defining order in this model.
+If you want object is on approval first **permission1** and after it is proceeded by permission1, then it is on approval the second permission which is **permission2**, you can do it with `djang-river` by defining order in this model.

-Approvement:
+Proceeding:
 ^^^^^^^^^^^^
-There are state machines paths which is needed to be approved for every particular object.
-Approvements are generated on your model object creation by using `approvement meta`.
+There are state machines paths which is needed to be proceeded for every particular object.
+Proceedings are generated on your model object creation by using `proceeding meta`.
 This is whole path for the created object.
 Do not add or edit this model data unless you don't need specific objects editing like skiping, overriding permissions and groups.

-Approvement Track:
+Proceeding Track:
 ^^^^^^^^^^^^^^^^^^
-In some scenarios, especially state machines contains circularity, approvements can be stated for multiple times.
-This is the model for the model of approvements.
+In some scenarios, especially state machines contains circularity, proceedings can be stated for multiple times.
+This is the model for the model of proceedings.
 This is definite path of workflow for your objects.